“How we spend our days is, of course, how we spend our lives.”

 - You keep failing to listen to your customers.

 - You keep failing to do the little things that need to be done.

 Then one day you wake up and your business has failed.
 It was all the little things you did or didn’t do on a daily basis — your habits — not just one inexplicable, catastrophic event.

 Think about how this relates to your life.

 Your life is your “business!”

-And your rituals make or break you, one day at a time.
+And your habits make or break you, one day at a time.

-Even the seemingly insignificant rituals you engage in can produce ripples of consequence, for better or worse.
+Even the seemingly insignificant habits you engage in can produce ripples of consequence, for better or worse.

-So how have you been managing your rituals, and thus your life?
+So how have you been managing your habits, and thus your life?